American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Kai Pan - Morgan Stanley & Co.
 LLC

-Thank you and good morning.
-My first question on the underling loss ratio trends, and if you look at the recap, the trend improved about 2 points like 269% in the first nine months of 2017.
-So given underwriting action you are taking right now, and just wonder, the pace of the improvements, the 2 points, do you see that will be slower in 2018?
+Thank you, and good morning.
+My first question on the underlying loss ratio trends, and if you look at the recast (42:52) trend, it improved about 2 points like to 69% (42:56) in the first nine months of 2017.
+So, given the underwriting action you are taking right now, and just wonder, the pace of the improvements, the 2 points, do you see that will be slower in 2018?

-No, it won't be slower.
-I don't think it'll be slower.
+No, I don't think it'd be slower.
+I don't think it'd be slower.

 Kai Pan - Morgan Stanley & Co.
 LLC